Praneeth33/Movie-Semantic-Search/README.md

 ## Output
 ```
 The output shots and scenes will be saved in .mp4 format.
 The file will
-be located in the 'Movie Semantic Search'  directory.
+be located in the 'Movie Semantic Search'  directory
 ```

 ## Sample Scenes Generated